-"Fee" means the total fee or any component of the total fee calculated under Section 4 of the FOIA, including any deposit.
+"Fee" means the total fee or any component of the total fee calculated under section 4 of the FOIA, including any deposit.

-If a requestor believes that the fee charged by the township to process a FOIA request exceeds the amount permitted by State law or under this policy, he or she must first appeal to the township board by submitting a written appeal for a fee reduction to the office of the township FOIA coordinator.
+If a requestor believes that the fee charged by the township to process a FOIA request exceeds the amount permitted by state law or under this policy, he or she must first appeal to the township board by submitting a written appeal for a fee reduction to the office of the township FOIA coordinator.
+Charter Township of Commerce Code Amendment Ordinance 1.047 Page 13 of 23

 The appeal must be in writing, specifically state the word "appeal," and identify how the required fee exceeds the amount permitted.
-The township FOIA Appeal Form may be used.
+The township FOIA appeal form may be used.